 It was a miracle that I landed in foster care.
-At age 14, I was hitchhiking to Corpus Christi from San Antonio in the middle of the night and a police officer picked me and my friend up.
-My friend spent the night in jail and I spent the night with the police officer and his family in Karnes City.
+At age 14, running away from a children’s home, I was hitchhiking to Corpus Christi from San Antonio in the middle of the night.
+A police officer picked me and my friend up.
+My friend spent the night in jail (he was 18 years old) and I spent the night with the police officer and his family in Karnes City.
 He said as he put me on a Greyhound bus to Corpus Christi “If you ever need a place to stay, you can live with my family.”

 Months later, homeless and lost, I hitch hiked back to Karnes City.
 I knocked on the front door of the Police officer’s house.
 His wife opened the door.
 I said “Hi, remember me?
 I want to finish high school.”
 That became my first foster home.

 My mantra that I held onto was “when the world spins, hold onto what stays the same”.
 Intuition became my compass as my outer world spun like a top on a glass surface.

 Despite a chaotic childhood I was blessed to encounter psychedelics in my youth.
 In the absence of belonging to family, home and consistency, I found an abundance of synchronicity and Spirituality.

 Auspiciously, I completed a Masters degree in Transpersonal Psychology.
 My core courses of Non-traditional Psychotherapy included Holotropic Breath work and Shamanism.
 This led me to Psychodrama as my internship and Ecstatic Dance as a weekly practice.